conduktor/conduktor-docs/docs/gateway/how-to/configuring-failover.md

 ### Configuring Gateway

-To setup Gateway for failover, you should configure the primary and secondary clusters along with their configuration properties.
+To set up Gateway for failover, you should configure the primary and secondary clusters along with their configuration properties.
 This can be achieved through a **cluster-config file**, or through **environment variables**.

 #### Configuring through a cluster-config file